 They harassed every family member, friend, friend of friends, neighbor, fellow employee, love interest I have ever had.
 No usable evidence was ever found.

-At sentencing, Peterson told the court, “I did not kill Kathleen!”
+At sentencing, Peterson shouted, “I did not kill Kathleen!”

 Did Peterson Want to Murder the Prosecutor?